SajinaPK/AWS_Learning/Solution_Architect/01_OverView.md

 - MariaDB: 3306 (same as MySQL)
 - Aurora: 5432 (if PostgreSQL compatible) or 3306 (if MySQL compatible)

+**Policy types**
+  - 1 - **Identity-based policies** – Attach managed and inline policies to IAM identities (users, groups to which users belong, or roles).
+Identity-based policies grant permissions to an identity.

+  - 2 - **Resource-based policies** – Attach inline policies to resources.
+The most common examples of resource-based policies are S3 bucket policies and IAM role trust policies.
+Grants permissions to the principal that is specified in the policy.
+Principals can be in the same account as the resource or in other accounts.
+The IAM service supports only one type of resource-based policy called a **role trust policy**, which is attached to an IAM role.

+  - 3 - **Permissions boundaries** – Use a managed policy as the permissions boundary for an IAM entity (user or role).
+It does not grant permissions.
+Permissions boundaries do not define the maximum permissions that a resource-based policy can grant to an entity.

+  - 4 - **Organizations SCPs** – Use an AWS Organizations service control policy (SCP) to define the maximum permissions for account members of an organization or organizational unit (OU).
+SCPs limit permissions that identity-based policies or resource-based policies grant to entities (users or roles) within the account, but do not grant permissions.

+  - 5 - **Access control lists (ACLs)** – Use ACLs to control which principals in other accounts can access the resource to which the ACL is attached.
+ACLs are similar to resource-based policies, and only policy that does not use the JSON structure.
+ACLs are cross-account permissions policies that grant permissions to the specified principal.
+ACLs cannot grant permissions to entities within the same account.

+  - 6 - **Session policies** – Pass advanced session policies when you use the AWS CLI or AWS API to assume a role or a federated user.
+Session policies limit the permissions that the role or user's identity-based policies grant to the session.
+Session policies limit permissions for a created session, but do not grant permissions.

 **AWS services that can be used for buffering or throttling to handle sudden traffic spikes**
 - **Throttling** is the process of limiting the number of requests an authorized program can submit to a given operation in a given amount of time.
 - **Amazon API Gateway**